genomicsclass/leanpub/manuscript/modeling.md

 ![MA plot of replicated RNAseq data.](images/R/modeling-tmp-RNAseq_MAplot-1.png)

-Note that if we compute the standard deviations across four individuals, it is quite a bit higher than what is predicted by a Poisson model.
-Assuming most genes are differentially expressed across individuals, then if the Poisson model is appropriate there should be a linear relationship in this plot:
+If we compute the standard deviations across four individuals, it is quite a bit higher than what is predicted by a Poisson model.
+Assuming most genes are differentially expressed across individuals, then, if the Poisson model is appropriate, there should be a linear relationship in this plot:

 ```r